cldf/cldf/README.md

 - If the identifier follows a specified identification scheme, e.g. [ISO 639-3](http://www-01.sil.org/iso639-3/) for languages, this can be indicated by adding [a virtual column](http://w3c.github.io/csvw/metadata/#x5-6-1-1-use-of-virtual-columns) with a suitable `propertyUrl` to the table's list of columns.

+#### Missing data

+Data creators often want to distinguish two kinds of missing data, in particular when the data is extracted from
+sources:
+1. data that is missing/unknown because it was never extracted from the source,
+2. data that is indicated in the source as unknown.

+The CSVW data model can be used to express this difference as follows:
+Case 1 can be modeled by not including the relevant data as row at all.
+Case 2 can be modeled using the `null` property of the relevant column specification as value in a data row.

 #### Sources